Why Nothing Changes

 Illusions of work have not persisted by accident; they have been institutionalised and monetised.
 A self-preserving system of roles, frameworks, and vendors whose survival depends on permanent deferral of reality converts structural incoherence into recurring revenue.

 He is staffed on a technology operating model engagement at a mid-sized European financial services company.
-The brief is familiar: technology investment is not producing proportional outcomes.
-The CEO suspects something structural but cannot name it.
-The board has approved a six-week diagnostic, with the expectation that it will lead to a remediation programme.
+The brief is familiar: technology investment is not producing proportional outcomes, the CEO suspects something structural but cannot name it, and the board has approved a six-week diagnostic.

 Felix conducts thirty-one interviews in three weeks, mapping dependencies through stakeholder perception rather than code inspection.
-His picture is accurate in its essentials: ownership fragmented, strategy disconnected from system behaviour.
-It is also entirely disconnected from the machinery it describes.
+His picture is accurate in its essentials, ownership fragmented and strategy disconnected from system behaviour, yet entirely disconnected from the machinery it describes.

-He presents his findings to the engagement partner on a Friday afternoon.
+Felix presents his findings to the engagement partner on a Friday afternoon.
 The partner is experienced, intelligent, and not unkind.
-She listens carefully.
-She agrees with the diagnosis.
-Then she explains which parts of it can appear in the final deliverable.
+She agrees with the diagnosis, then explains which parts of it can appear in the final deliverable.

 ...